Mangrove robin

-The mangrove robin (Peneothello pulverulenta) is a passerine bird in the family Petroicidae.
+The mangrove robin (Melanodryas pulverulenta) is a passerine bird in the Australasian robin family Petroicidae.
 It is found in the Aru Islands, New Guinea, and northern Australia.
 The bird's common name refers to its natural habitat.
-They live in mangrove forests and seldom fly outside these biomes.
+It lives in mangrove forests and seldom flies outside these biomes.

 Taxonomy

-The mangrove robin was described by the French naturalist Charles Lucien Bonaparte in 1850 from a specimen collected in New Guinea.
-He coined the binomial name Myiolestes pulverulentus.
-The species was subsequently moved to the genus Peneoenanthe by the Australian ornithologist Gregory Mathews.
-It is now placed in the genus Peneothello, based on the results of a molecular phylogenetic study of the family Petroicidae, published in 2011.
+The mangrove robin was formally described in 1850 as Myiolestes pulverulentus by the French naturalist Charles Lucien Bonaparte from a specimen collected in New Guinea.
+The type location was restricted to the Utanata River in southern New Guinea by Ernst Mayr in 1941.
+The specific epithet is from Latin meaning "dusty" or "powdered".
+The species was subsequently moved to the genus Peneoenanthe by the Australian ornithologist Gregory Mathews in 1920.
+Based on the results of a 2011 molecular phylogenetic study of the Australasian robins by Les Christidis and coworkers, the mangrove robin was moved to the genus Peneothello.
+In 2025 the AviList checklist merged the genus Peneothello into an expanded Melanodryas.